greg4shaw/Giphy-App/giphy/README.md

 ## Description

-This was a project to learn how to develop a full stack application who's end goal is to have a secure and functional banking platform.
+This was a project to learn how to develop a full stack application with an end goal of having a secure and functional banking platform.

 The app will help people who are in need of basic, but secure banking services.
 The app will however help the developer the most as he will need to have implemented many learnings to get the app up and running.